-U= 1Hd+ z0Hu*Klogz-dz0dz

 where u* is the friction velocity, z is the height above the ground, d is the zero-plane displacement, z0 is the roughness length, and K is the von Karman constant.
 More information about calculating zero-plane displacement and roughness length can be found in Raupach (1994); suitable approximations of these values in grassland environments can be found in Wiernga (1993).
 Calculations for σ and u* were performed using the methods in Skarpaas and Shea (2007).

 While the WALD model can be evaluated using mean measurements of wind speed and terminal velocity, failure to account for variation in these parameters may over- or under- estimate dispersal.
 To better account for the effects of variation in wind speed and terminal velocity we integrate over them using the same methods as Skarpaas and Shea (2007), who have applied this technique to both C. nutans and C. acanthoides, to get a modified kernel